meganhacha/Pylighter/README.md

 The result?
 Pylighter.

 Our standard highlighting goes:
-PINK - Day and Date
+PINK - Day and Date;
-ORANGE - Event/Meeting Title
+ORANGE - Event/Meeting Title;
-YELLOW - Event Date/Time
+YELLOW - Event Date/Time;
 GREEN - specified Concierge duties

 However, the one major flaw is that Word does not offer an orange highlighter, so red is what is substituted.